Queensland Politics, Rebellion & Neoliberalism

 Jenny later confessed she never thought she would see me again.
 To her surprise, the next day I had flowers delivered to her workplace at Australia Post.
 We have been together ever since.

-While I did not see it at the time, looking back, my life was a fortunate one.
+If I think about how people around the planet lived, my life was a fortunate one.
 I had a good job, housing, health and meaningful relationships.
 While I had empathy and an understanding of class struggle, I had never been a member of an oppressed minority.
 I had never experienced disadvantage and systemic discrimination.
 Little to my knowledge, all of this was about to change.

 Interview for “Woman’s Own” magazine, 23 Sep 1987.